U.S. flag

 Under the Organ Donor Leave Act (public law 106-56), employees who use leave for organ or bone marrow donation will do so without loss of or reduction in pay, leave to which otherwise entitled, credit for time in service, or performance or efficiency rating.

-Travel between Duty Stations
+Absence for Travel Between Duty Stations

 Employees required to travel to a new duty station shall be considered in a duty status during the period of travel if the transfer is made in the interest of the Government, whether or not the employee's transportation expenses are paid by the Government, and no grant of excused absence will be recorded.

-In such cases, if the employee for personal reasons travels by an indirect route, or uses a mode of transportation requiring more time than is otherwise required, the additional travel time shall be charged to annual leave, accrued compensatory time, or LWOP.
+In such cases, if the employee for personal reasons travels by an indirect route or uses a mode of transportation requiring more time than is otherwise required, the additional travel time shall be charged to annual leave, accrued compensatory time, or LWOP.

 In any case in which an employee's transfer is primarily in the employee's interest, any absence on travel necessitated by the transfer shall be charged to annual leave, accrued compensatory time, or LWOP.

-Moving Arrangements in Connection with Duty Station Change
+Absence for Moving Arrangements in Connection with Duty Station Change

-Employees may be granted a reasonable amount of excused absence to complete pre- and post-moving arrangements in connection with a permanent transfer overseas, from one overseas post to another, from overseas to an assignment in the United States, or between duty stations in the United States that are located more than 100 miles apart, if the transfer is made in the interest of the Government.
+Employees may be granted a reasonable amount of excused absence to complete pre- and post-moving arrangements in connection with a permanent transfer overseas, from one overseas post to another, from overseas to an assignment in the United States, or between duty stations in the United States that are located more than 100 miles apart if the transfer is made in the interest of the Government.

 Up to 16 hours of excused absence may be granted for the purpose of packing before the change in duty station, and up to 8 hours for unpacking upon arrival at the new duty station.
 Additional absences for this purpose shall be charged to annual leave, accrued compensatory time, or LWOP, as appropriate.